zanovis/GroceryTrip/README.md

 - iOS support

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 See LICENSE for details.